 It is notable that the 5D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 5D (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
+Both the 5D and the M100 have been discontinued, but can regularly be found used on eBay.
+The 5D was replaced by the Canon 5D Mark II, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D and the Canon M100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.